What is the latest version of Windows 10? Check the version you have

 • Home - the most used edition of Windows 10.
 It is designed for home users and new devices sold in the retail space.
 It includes only consumer-oriented features and lacks business features like BitLocker encryption or virtualization.

-• Pro - this version adds features for small business environments and power users, like BitLocker encryption.
+• Pro - this version adds features for small business environments and power users, like BitLocker encryption or support for using Hyper-V.

 • Enterprise - provides all the features of Windows 10 Pro, with additional features to assist network administrators and technology-oriented companies.